surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/1199f45790ebb995f76c92d0d25a8beacade92cf/images/New_version5/TD_Visu_Image21.png)
 <b><font color = "Black"> Image 22</b>

-- <b>Axis type</b> specifies the how x-axis scale for Line, Bar,Bubble is calculated and displayed.
+- <b>Axis type : </b> specifies the how x-axis scale for Line, Bar,Bubble is calculated and displayed.

-  - <b>Indexed</b> specifies the data to be plotted in numeric values starting from zero on x-axis.
+  - <b>Indexed : </b> specifies the data to be plotted in numeric values starting from zero on x-axis.

   - <b>Category</b> specifies the data to be plotted as category group on x-axis.

   - <b>Timeseries</b> specify the data to be plotted as time values.
 The x-axis is labeled with appropriate time increments.

--  <b>X-Grid Color</b> display specific color on X-axis.
+-  <b>X-Grid Color : </b> display specific color on X-axis.

-- <b>X-Axis Font Color</b> Enables different color option for the values on X-axis.
+- <b>X-Axis Font Color :</b> Enables different color option for the values on X-axis.

 - <b>X-Axis</b>  specify a dimension or a measure( Horizontal Bar) field on X-axis.